privacyguides/privacyguides.org/docs/about/criteria.md

 Below are some general priorities we consider for all submissions to Privacy Guides.
 Each category will have additional requirements for inclusion.

 - **Security**: Tools should follow security best-practices wherever applicable.
 - **Source Availability**: Open-source projects are generally preferred over equivalent proprietary alternatives.
 Our definition of Open-source follows the [OSI definition](https://opensource.org/osd).
 Licenses not under the OSI are allowed as long as they are compatible with the OSI definition.
-Open-source part is only mandatory for pages with "Open-source" as a minimum requirement.
+The Open-source part is only mandatory for pages with "Open-source" as a minimum requirement.
 - **Cross-Platform Availability**: We typically prefer recommendations to be cross-platform, to avoid vendor lock-in.
 - **Active Development**: The tools that we recommend should be actively developed, unmaintained projects will be removed in most cases.
 - **Usability**: Tools should be accessible to most computer users, an overly technical background should not be required.